 - Rapid heart rate

 There is also a severe form of alcohol withdrawal that is known as delirium tremens.
-It can cause you to have hallucinations, seizures, a fever and severe confusion.
+It can cause you to have hallucinations, seizures, fever, and severe confusion.

 Diagnosis and Treatments for Alcohol Addiction

-When you check into a detox clinic, you will be given a complete medical assessment so that an individualized plan can be developed for your care.
-A physical exam will be performed to identify if you have any abnormal heart rhythms, rapid breathing or heart rate, dehydration or fever, for example.
+When you check into a detox clinic, you will be given a complete medical assessment to develop an individualized plan for your care.
+A physical exam will be performed to identify if you have any abnormal heart rhythms, rapid breathing or heart rate, dehydration, or fever, for example.